 There was always something about David.
 Don’t get me wrong, there has never been, and there never will be a time when anyone has God wrapped around their finger.
 However, there was something about David that pulled the fatherly love out of God.
 It was his heart.
 It was his scrappy persistence and his refusal to leave God alone about anything.
 He never, ever failed to take God at His word.
 He never, ever failed to stop reminding God that he needed Him.
 In the end, isn’t that what God wants from us?

 Toby Manolis is the Media Director at Meuchad.
-He has worn a variety of hats since being called to the Messianic Movement in 2005, including bass player, videographer, school teacher, worship leader, husband, youth leader, and dad.
-He’s a proud 90s kid with an increasingly growing collection of desk toys in his office.
+He has worn a variety of hats since being called to the Messianic Movement in 2005 including bass player, videographer, school teacher, worship leader, cantor, husband, youth leader, and dad.
+He’s a proud 90s kid with a growing collection of desk toys in his office.